One Pot Chicken Thighs and Rice

 Ingredient Notes

-• Chicken thighs – I used bone-in, skin-on chicken thighs for this recipe because they are economical and I think they give the best flavor.
-I love to get crispy chicken skin in the oven.
+• Chicken Thighs – I used bone-in, skin-on chicken thighs for this recipe because they are economical and I think they give the best flavor.
 You can use boneless skinless chicken thighs if that’s what you prefer.

 If you love one-pot meals, then this chicken recipe is for you!
 All you need is a cast iron skillet!
 The steps below with matching photos are meant to help you see the recipe at various points throughout the recipe so that you can make this one pan chicken and rice perfectly every time.